Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical experiments

-In the next set of experiments, we study the robustness of the backward Euler solver with respect to the mesh size.
-For these experiments, we use the same model parameters as in \cref{sec:sequence_formation} and consider three levels of refinements of a structured quadrilateral mesh; the number of cells is 1024x1024, 2048x2048, and 4096x4096, and the corresponding number of dofs is 4.2, 16.8, and 67.1 million respectively.
-For these results, we keep the size of the local meshes approximately constant and use an increasing number of MPI processes: 384, 1536, and 6144. \cref{fig:box_ref_logs} shows the energy of the system $E$ (upper left panel), the negative time derivative of the energy $-\dd{E}{t}$ (central panel), and the time step taken $\delta t$ by the solver (right) in a semi-logarithmic scale as a function of the simulated time.
-The final states of $\Norm{\C}$ in logarithmic scale are shown in \cref{fig:box_ref_imgs}.
+In the next set of experiments, we study the robustness of the backward Euler solver with respect to the mesh resolution.
+For these experiments, we use the same model parameters as in \Cref{sec:sequence_formation} and consider three levels of refinements of a structured quadrilateral mesh; the number of cells is $1024^2$, $2048^2$, and $4096^2$, and the corresponding number of dofs is 4.2, 16.8, and 67.1 million, respectively.
+We consider a weak scaling regime, where the size of the local meshes is kept approximately constant, and use an increasing number of MPI processes: 384, 1536, and 6144.

+\Cref{fig:box_ref_logs} shows the energy of the system ($E$, left panel), the negative time derivative of the energy ($-dE/dt$, central panel), and the time step ($\delta t$, right) taken by the solver in a semi-logarithmic scale as a function of the simulated time.
+The final energy value is reported in parentheses in the legend of the left panel.
+The energy variation and the final value are similar across all three cases, as are the selected time steps.

-The network is well resolved away from the source location for all three resolutions; the robustness of the fully nonlinear solver is evident here since the network patterns are all symmetric along the bisector of the domain.
-Zooming on the source location (see \cref{fig:box_ref_imgs}, bottom row), we can observe a checkerboard pattern for $\Norm{\C}$ for the coarser mesh that naturally arises due to our choice of a discontinuous space for the conductivity matrix.
-Such a checkerboard pattern gets resolved as the mesh size decreases and finer structures are formed.
-We believe that for $\gamma\leq 1$, the analytical steady states (i.e., local minimizers of the energy \cref{eq:energy}) do not possess any definite scale.
-Therefore, any mesh refinement leads to the appearance of new, finer structures in the solution of the discretized problem, as can be observed in \cref{fig:box_ref_imgs}.
-From this point of view, the numerical results reflect the choice of the mesh used to solve the discretized problem.
-Different meshes would have led to different network structures, as demonstrated in \cref{sec:meshdependence}.
+The final states of $\Norm{\C_h}$ in logarithmic scale are shown in \Cref{fig:box_ref_imgs}.
+The network is well resolved away from the source location at all three resolutions; the robustness of the fully nonlinear solver is evident, as the network patterns are symmetric along the domain bisector.
+Zooming on the source location (see \Cref{fig:box_ref_imgs}, bottom row), we can observe a checkerboard pattern for $\Norm{\C_h}$ for the coarser mesh that naturally arises due to our choice of a discontinuous space for the conductivity matrix.
+Such a checkerboard pattern resolves as the mesh size decreases and finer structures form, leading to new checkerboard patterns at finer resolutions.
+We expect that for $\gamma\leq 1$ the analytical steady states, being refinement limits of sparse (acyclic) graphs, do not possess any definite scale.
+Therefore, any mesh refinement leads to the appearance of new, finer structures in the solution of the discretized problem, as can be observed in \Cref{fig:box_ref_imgs}.
+From this perspective, the numerical results reflect the choice of mesh used to solve the discretized problem.
+Different meshes lead to different network structures, as demonstrated in \Cref{sec:meshdependence}.